Pumps turned off at gas station near LSU after overnight fire

 Once at the scene, firefighters turned off the pumps to prevent the fire from spreading.

-The pumps at the gas station at the corner of Highland Road and East Chimes Street will remain closed until they can be inspected by officials later in the day.
+The pumps at the gas station at the corner of Highland Road and East Chimes Street will remain turned off until they can be inspected by officials later in the day.

 More News